tacigomess/prime-numbers-spirals/README.md

 - Distance patterns between primes separated by fixed index steps
 - Statistical regularity across multiple discrete scales

-This work does **not** introduce halo structures, local density fields.
+This work does **not** introduce halo structures or local density fields.
 These topics are addressed in subsequent articles.

+---

 ## Important Note on the Spiral Index